YeIets/HyprlandDotfiles/README.md

 git clone "https://github.com/YeIets/HyprlandDotfiles"
 ```

 Make sure you give the file permissions before executing it or it'll throw a permission error.
-You can do it by:
+You can do this with:

 ```
 #If you're in the same directory as the Install.sh